Associate Professor of International Relations

 About Gregorio Bettiza

-Dr. Gregorio Bettiza is Senior Lecturer in International Relations (IR) and co-Director of the Center for Advanced International Studies (CAIS) at the University of Exeter.
+Dr. Gregorio Bettiza is Associate Professor of International Relations (IR) and co-Director of the Center for Advanced International Studies (CAIS) at the University of Exeter.
 His research interests focus especially on the role of ideology, religions, and civilizational identities in foreign policy and international order.
 He has a further overarching interest in the theory, sociology, and pedagogy of IR.
 Bettiza is the co-editor of the Routledge book series Identity, Ideology, and Worldviews in Global Politics and editorial board member of Aspenia, Aspen Institute Italy’s journal of international affairs.

 Research